First A Women's Basketball League of Montenegro: Before independence

-Since 2006, Montenegrin women's basketball clubs played in the league system of SFR Yugoslavia, FR Yugoslavia and Serbia and Montenegro.
-Teams as ŽKK Budućnost, ŽKK Roling, ŽKK Primorje and ŽKK Jedinstvo played in the First League of FR Yugoslavia/Serbia and Montenegro.
+Before 2006, Montenegrin women's basketball clubs played in the league system of SFR Yugoslavia, FR Yugoslavia and Serbia and Montenegro.

+While ŽKK Budućnost played in top flight during the SFR Yugoslavia era, Herceg Novi, Lovćen, Sutjeska ŽKK Roling and ŽKK Jedinstvo played in the First League of FR Yugoslavia/Serbia and Montenegro.

+For the first time, Montenegrin side played in First Yugoslav League on season 1983-84. ŽKK Budućnost was the mist successful Montenegrin team in period until 2006, with two champion titles and 10 seasons spent in top-level.

+From season 2004-05, ŽKK Budućnost left Serbia and Montnegro competitions and until independence played only in WABA League.

+ŽKK Budućnost is the only Montenegrin side which ever played in Euroleague Women, on season 2002-03.

-Most successful was ŽKK Budućnost, the only Montenegrin women's basketball club who won national trophy in Yugoslav League.
-First time, Budućnost won the championship at season 2001–02, after defeated ŽKK Hemofarm in playoff final series (3:2).
-Next year, Budućnost defended the trophy against ŽKK Vršac.
+Below is the list of all-time participants of Montenegrin clubs in the First Yugoslav League.

+First time, Budućnost won the championship on season 2001–02, after defeated ŽKK Hemofarm in playoff final series (3:2 - 91:92, 89:99, 80:77, 71:69, 85:78).
+Next year, Budućnost defended the trophy in final series against ŽKK Crvena zvezda (3:0 - 75:66, 20:0, 58:56).

 Below is the list of Montenegrin clubs' champion titles in the First League of Yugoslavia.

 After independence

 Soon after the Montenegrin independence referendum, Basketball Federation of Montenegro founded its own competitions, with the First A League as a top-tier women's league.

 ŽKK Budućnost won first two seasons, but after that dominated ŽKK Jedinstvo with three consecutive trophies won.
-In period 2012-2019, all champion titles won ŽKK Budućnost.
+In period 2012-2023, all champion titles won ŽKK Budućnost.

 Montenegrin clubs are playing in regional WABA league since its founding.
 Most successes had ŽKK Budućnost, who won the competition on seasons 2015-16, 2017-18 and 2019-20.